vistimi/infrastructure-modules/README.md

 })
 ```

-If you need to disable one functionality:
+If you need to disable one functionality, it needs to be present in the test so make sure the env is declared in the environment:

 ```shell
 export SKIP_cleanup_mongodb=true